 For nearly a century, Americans have been springing forward and falling back, and this year will be no different.
-Come Sunday morning, we'll all be snuggled soundly in bed when the clock changes an hour.
-Daylight saving time is the seasonal surprise that borrows an hour from our circadian rhythm in the spring and gives it back in the fall.
+Daylight saving time (DST) is the seasonal surprise that borrows an hour from our circadian rhythm in the spring and gives it back in the fall.

 But whether or not we should disrupt the rhythm at all has spurred passionate debate from many disparate groups.

 To better understand the situation, it's best to look at why we do these annual clock changes.
 Agrarian cultures built their societies around sunlight, waking up with the sun to toil in the field and heading home as the sun lowered beneath the horizon.
 But the industrial revolution brought with it the freedom to unshackle us from nature's clock.

 As long ago as 1897, countries around the world began instituting daylight saving time, adding an hour of sunlight to the afternoon.
 This meant communities could be more productive — people could work longer, and when work was done it was still bright enough to run errands and stimulate the economy.
 The added daylight also meant more exposure to vitamin D and the added time for people to exercise outdoors.